Welcome to my blog!

 1 Tb baking soda for tenderizing

-1-2 cups white potatoes, cubed
+1-2 cups white potatoes, peeled & cubed

 ½-¾ cups carrots, chopped